fractaledmind/fractaledmind.github.io/src/_posts/2024-04-17-update-to-litestream.md

   - gem
 ---

-Version 0.5.0 of the [Litestream](https://github.com/fractaledmind/litestream-ruby) is out.
-The 0.5.x versions of the gem adds a new `restore` command, making it simple to restore a database from a remote backup.
+Version 0.5.1 of the [Litestream](https://github.com/fractaledmind/litestream-ruby) is out.
+The 0.5.x versions of the gem adds a new `restore` command along with some useful introspection commands, making it simple to restore a database from a remote backup.
 This is a huge feature that makes Litestream even more useful.

 <!--/summary-->